Feasts and festivals are a feature of all major religions.

-Onam, the harvest festival as it is commonly known, is Kerala’s much looked forward to event.
-For Kerala residents, it means a lot of things - meeting friends and family alike, wearing the customary onam saree (settu) or mundu, seeking blessings on the produce harvested, and lastly, the hearty spread for the Onam Sadhya.
-But what does Onam mean for a person who has never travelled to the south, let alone experiencing the festivities of Onam?
+Onam, the harvest festival as it is commonly known, is Kerala’s much looked forward to the event.
+For Kerala residents, it means a lot of things - meeting friends and family alike, wearing the customary Onam saree (settu) or mundu, seeking blessings on the produce harvested, and lastly, the hearty spread for the Onam Sadhya.
+But what does Onam mean for a person who has never traveled to the south, let alone experiencing the festivities of Onam?

 Meet Abhilaasha Chopra, a north Indian by birth and a Musafir by choice, living in Mumbai, who allows us a peek into her diary.

-After a one and a half hour journey, made longer by the traffic, Serah’s ancestral home greeted me.
-What can be a true relief to a weary traveller than the sight of a lovely home with a brown roof, fresh flower garlands in the door way and a overwhelming aroma of home-cooked, healthy food?
+After one and a half hour journey, made longer by the traffic, Serah’s ancestral home greeted me.
+What can be a true relief to a weary traveler than the sight of a lovely home with a brown roof, fresh flower garlands in the doorway, and an overwhelming aroma of home-cooked, healthy food?
 I couldn’t wait for the Onam Sadhya, or in common man’s lingo, the authentic Keralite meal!